What is route optimization?

 For customers the speed and transparency of delivery is often as important as the food that arrives.
 Being able to live track the food is now essential for customers and order packaging slips as part of the delivery management solution is critical for ensuring customer satisfaction.

-Whether it is medical equipment or medical services in the sense of a doctor or nurse patients require a clear picture of arrival times.
+Whether it is medical equipment or medical services a doctor or nurse requires a clear picture of arrival times.
 Setting ETAs accurately and being clear who and what to expect can be managed through the customer live-tracking portal.
 In addition drivers and teams can do live updates via SMS to keep the patient informed at all times.

 Retail and eCommerce delivery teams